-Coil Over Plug Ignition Systems
+(COP) Coil On Plug Ignition Systems

 COP coils: The coil shown in the illustration is typical and integrates the ignition module into the coil itself.
 The primary and the secondary circuits are located in the coil.
 It's where the two meet.
-If there is no power received by the ECM, neither circuit gets power and the coil will not fire.
-Notice the trigger pin, it's a member of the control circuit.
-With some COP systems the trigger circuit also contains a feedback circuit performing a separate function.
+If there is no power received by the ECM, neither circuit gets power, and the coil will not fire.
+Notice the trigger pin; it's a member of the control circuit.
+With some COP systems, the trigger circuit also contains a feedback circuit performing a separate function.
 This feedback circuit is used by the PCM to confirm that the cylinder fired.
-In this type of system the ignition module is located inside the PCM.
+In this type of system, the ignition module is located inside the PCM.